What’s happening on Bright and Early this morning ☕️

-Welcome to May!
-It’s Friday!
-Tune in to KLBK to see our forecast and some of our top headlines for this morning!
+Good morning and thank you for being up bright and early with us this morning!
+Tune in to KLBK for your full forecast and our top headlines for the morning!

 Here are some of our top headlines for this morning: